rooshanriaz/CS-351L-AI-Lab-GitHub-Repository_2022506/README.md

 In this lab, I implemented the **A* Search Algorithm** to solve the Maze Runner game.
 A* is an informed search algorithm that uses heuristics to estimate the cost of reaching the goal, making it both complete and optimal under certain conditions.

+## Lab 3: Constraint Satisfaction Problems (CSP)

+In this lab, I implemented CSP on an activity scheduling problem, which enables multiple individuals to schedule their activities according to time constraints.

 ## Contact

 For any queries or assistance, feel free to reach out to the course instructor: